 ⓘ TIP: Corfu is connected by ferry to a number of Greek islands and places in Italy.
 If you’ve ever wanted to see Italy, you can book a ticket to Venice, Bari, Brindisi, and Ancona via Let’s Ferry in just a few clicks.
 Don’t miss out on enjoying an adventure like this.

 If you are looking for a Greek island to visit where you won’t be bothered by the throngs of other tourists, then you should consider going to Serifos.
 It’s one of the top Greek islands for couples.
 Serifos is a pristine, remote island that accommodates visitors who are looking for something different.

 With limited access to gasoline, Serifos offers visitors the opportunity to explore the island on foot or by bike.
 Backroads are unpaved and scenic.
 The capital, Chora, is home to tavernas, cafes, churches and other important buildings which offer traditional Greek culture.
 The town also has two museums and a number of restaurants to check out.

 Serifos has some of the most beautiful yet secluded beaches in Greece, such as the Livadakia, Vagia, Kalos Ambeli, and Skala beach.
-Actually, the beaches are one of the most popular attractions for this island.
+It’s a well-known fact that Serifos is one of the best greek islands for beaches and that the beaches are one of the most popular attractions for this island.
 There are eight beaches within walking distance from town and another eleven worth visiting, as well as a few more to explore by boat.